Languages and Cultures

 The Power of Second Language Proficiency

 If you have strong second language skills, you are an asset to any employer.
-We can provide you with systematic Four-Skill Language Assessment (speaking, listening, reading, and writing).
-These professionally rated assessments represent an excellent addition to your portfolios, as well a means of motivating you to achieve their highest level of proficiency in their second language.
+We can provide you with a systematic Four-Skill Language Assessment (speaking, listening, reading, and writing).
+These professionally rated assessments represent an excellent addition to your portfolios, as well as a means of motivating you to achieve your highest level of proficiency in your second language.

 MyCore General Education Second Language Goal

 We provide courses that lead to the satisfaction of the Second Language Goal (Goal 8).
-In order to satisfy the goal through our department, you must pass the second semester (102 level) course of any languages we offer (Arabic, Chinese, French, German, Italian, Latin, Russian, Spanish).
+To satisfy the goal through our department, you must pass the second semester (102 level) course in any language we offer (Arabic, Chinese, French, German, Italian, Latin, Russian, Spanish).
 Please note that Latin 102 is not offered every year.

 While you're free to schedule a 101-level language course at your convenience, there are only two ways to schedule a language course at the 102 level: